Fox's Book of Martyrs

 The

-estimate was afterward made of the number who were sacrificed to gratify
+made of the number who were sacrificed to

-diabolical souls of the papists, it amounted to one hundred and fifty thousand.
+gratify diabolical souls of the papists, it amounted to one hundred and fifty

-But it now remains that we proceed to the particulars
+thousand.
+But it now remains that we proceed to the

 These desperate wretches,